James Fox: Return to acting

-He has since appeared in the 2000 film Sexy Beast, the 2001 adaptation of The Lost World as Prof. Leo Summerlee, Agatha Christie's Poirot – Death on the Nile (2004) as Colonel Race and Charlie and the Chocolate Factory (2005) playing Mr. Salt, Veruca Salt's father.
+He has since appeared in the 2000 film Sexy Beast, the 2001 adaptation of The Lost World as Prof. Leo Summerlee, Agatha Christie's Poirot – Death on the Nile (2004) as Colonel Race, and Charlie and the Chocolate Factory (2005), playing Mr. Salt, Veruca Salt's father.
 He appeared in the Doctor Who audio drama Shada, and in 2007, he guest-starred in the British television crime series Waking the Dead.
 He also appeared opposite his son Laurence Fox in "Allegory of Love", an episode in the third series of Lewis.
 He was part of the cast of Sherlock Holmes (2009), as Sir Thomas, leading member of a freemason-like secret society.

-In 2010, he filmed Cleanskin, a terrorist thriller directed by Hadi Hajaig, and in 2011 he played King George V in Madonna's film W.E.
+In 2010, he filmed Cleanskin, a terrorist thriller directed by Hadi Hajaig.
+In 2011 he played King George V in the film W.E., written and directed by Madonna.

+In 2013, he played a lead role alongside Natalie Dormer in the movie A Long Way from Home.

 Personal life

-Fox married Mary Elizabeth Piper in September 1973, with whom he has five children: four sons, Robin, Thomas, Laurence, Jack, and a daughter, Lydia.
+Fox married Mary Elizabeth Piper in September 1973, with whom he has five children, including Laurence and Jack.
 Piper died at their home on 19 April 2020.

 Through his daughter Lydia, his son-in-law is actor Richard Ayoade.
 His former daughter-in-law is actress Billie Piper, who was married to his son Laurence from 2007 to 2016.